rohit0718/tp/docs/UserGuide.md

 ## Day, Date and Time Formats

+This section contains details on the valid format for Days, Dates and Times in ModBook.
+Note that all the formats are case-insensitive.
+For example, both `Monday` and `monday` are valid inputs for Days.

 ### Valid formats for entering day values

 | Day of Week | Format                             |